 - 6.8 The school complies with local, state, and federal regulations regarding preparation, delivery, handling, and storage of food.
-(C) - 6.9 The school provides a suitable and hygienic eating space for the staff and students.
-(C) - 6.10 Nutritional standards for meals and snacks have been established.
-(C) - 6.10a The nutritional needs of children are met and supported by the staff and facilities (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
+The school provides a suitable and hygienic eating space for the staff and students.
+(C) - 6.9 Meals and snacks offered by the school are based on sound nutritional standards.
+(C) - 6.9a The nutritional needs of children are met and supported by the staff and facilities (outlined in the EE Evidence Guide for REACH Indicators).
 (EE)

-Facilities, Environment, Transportation
+Facilities, Environment, and Transportation

-- 6.11 Required local, state, provincial, and federal legal standards for fire protection, sanitation, and transportation are met.
-(C) - 6.12 The school maintains the site, facilities, services, and equipment to provide an environment that is safe, secure, and orderly.
-(C) - 6.13 The facilities are secure and suitable for the size of the school; these facilities are well maintained, enhancing quality instruction for the students.
-(C) - 6.13a The program provides an ongoing maintenance plan that ensures the health and safety of the children (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
-(EE) - 6.13b Sinks and toilets are readily accessible to children.
-(EE) - 6.14 The recreation area/playground, common areas, and athletic areas are safe, age appropriate, and large enough for the number of students.
-(C) - 6.14a The early education playground supports the developmental growth of children within a context of safety (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
-(EE) - 6.15 A written facilities plan is in place to address future programs; enrollment changes; staff, facility, and technical needs; as well as future capital improvements.
-(C) - 6.16 Vehicles and drivers used to transport students for all school activities follow the school's policies as well as government and insurance regulations.
-(C) - 6.17 Adequate liability, vehicle, and property insurance are in place.
+- 6.10\Required local, state, and federal legal standards for fire protection, sanitation, and transportation are met.
+(C) - 6.11 The school maintains the site, facilities, services, and equipment to provide an environment that is safe, secure, and orderly.
+(C) - 6.12 The facilities are secure and suitable for the size of the school; the school environment is monitored and maintained to ensure it is conducive to the instruction and development of the whole child.
 (C)

-- 6.18 Written policies and procedures are in place for routine safety inspections, service, and repair of school-owned vehicles and for reporting vehicle accidents-including communication with all constituents.
-(C) - 6.19 Infants and Toddlers: Appropriate health, safety, and supervision practices ensure the specific needs of infants and toddlers are met (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
+- 6.12a The program provides an ongoing maintenance plan that ensures the health and safety of the children (outlined in the EE Evidence Guide for REACH Indicators).
+(EE) - 6.12b Sinks and toilets are readily accessible to children.
+(EE) - 6.12c Developmentally appropriate equipment, including child-sized tables and chairs and adequate furniture in good repair, are provided in each classroom to meet the needs of the children.
+(EE) - 6.13 The recreation area/playground, common areas, and athletic areas are safe, age appropriate, and large enough for the number of students.
+(E/S) - 6.13a The early education playground supports the developmental growth of children within a context of safety (outlined in the EE Evidence Guide for REACH Indicators).
+(EE) - 6.14 Facilities planning is in place to address future programs; enrollment changes; staff, facility, and technology needs; as well as future capital improvements.
+(C) - 6.15 Vehicles and drivers used to transport students for all school activities follow the school's policies as well as government and insurance regulations.
+(C) - 6.16 Written policies and procedures are in place for routine safety inspections, service, and repair of school-owned vehicles and for reporting vehicle accidents-including communication with all constituents.
+(C) - 6.17 Appropriate health, safety, and supervision practices ensure the specific needs of infants and toddlers are met (outlined in the EE Evidence Guide for REACH Indicators).
 (EE)